Work Study FAQ

 How Does Using Work Study Benefit Me?

 Not only will you get paid every two weeks, but your earnings very well may help your financial aid “picture” for the following academic year.
 All earnings are considered when applying for financial aid.
 However, Work Study funds are removed from the equation when it comes time to determine your financial aid package.
 In a nutshell, your earnings “appear” to be less and thus you may qualify for more aid.
 Using your Work Study also allows you to apply for jobs that are not always available to all students.
 Some departments are only able to hire Work Study students.
-Getting these jobs as a freshman is often seen as very beneficial!
+Getting these jobs as a first year student is often seen as very beneficial!

-Work Study guarantees me a job, right?
+Work Study Guarantees me a Job, Right?

 Work Study provides funding for jobs; it does not guarantee that a student will get a job.
 Most employers ask that you complete an application form and/or participate in an interview process.
-Many times these interviews can be conducted over the phone.
-Again, the staff at the Student Involvement and Employment Office is available to assist you.

 Where can I use Work Study?